tparchman/CalSerPines/analysis_workflow_varcal.md

     $ perl /working/lgalland/perl_scripts/create_entropy_top_2rows.pl pine_ids_543_col.txt
     $ cat entropy_2rows.txt variants_miss30_maf05_noBadInds_noHighCov_noParalogs_noWeird.recode.mpgl > pine_redone_entropy.mpgl

 Need to add to the top 543 12100 1 ---- First number is number of individuals, second number is number of loci after ALL filtering, third number is just a 1.
-Do do this, just press "enter" at top line, and then entered the 3 values above (entered on the top, newly created line), separated by spaces).
+To do this, just press "enter" at top line, and then enter the 3 values above (entered on the top, newly created line), separated by spaces).

     $ nano pine_redone_entropy.mpgl

 ## 3. Running entropy